Medicare Enrollment Dates

 1. Everyone’s first step will be signing up for Original Medicare (Part A and Part B) the moment they are eligible (3 months before your 65th birthday).
 To consider supplemental Medicare plans you’ll need to enroll in Parts A and B first.
 To sign up for Original Medicare follow the steps below.

 You can sign up for Original Medicare (Part A and Part B) online in under 10 minutes online, by visiting your local Social Security office, by calling Social Security at 1-800-772-1213.
 TTY users should call TTY 1-800-325-0778, or if you worked for a railroad, call the RRB at 1-877-772-5772.

-2. Once you have Original Medicare you’ll have the option to customize your health plan.
-Your choice will be between Medicare Advantage, a Medigap Policy, and Medicare Part D. You’ll need to sign up through a private company.
-Remember you cannot have an Advantage Plan and Medigap plan, and you can’t get Part D if your Advantage Plan offers drug coverage.
+2. Once you have Original Medicare, you’ll have the option to customize your health plan.
+You will need to choose Medicare Advantage, a Medigap Policy, and Medicare Part D. You’ll need to sign up through a private company.
+You cannot have both an Advantage Plan and a Medigap plan, and you can’t get Part D if your Advantage Plan offers drug coverage.

-3. Once you decide what direction you want to go with your supplemental Medicare insurance you’ll want to find a broker, agent or provider authorized to sell supplemental policies to help you choose the right plan for you based off your specific needs.
+3. Once you decide what direction you want to go with your supplemental Medicare insurance, you’ll want to find a broker, agent or provider authorized to sell supplemental policies to help you choose the right plan for you based on your specific needs.

 Confused about Medicare?
 Call 1-800-MEDICARE (1-800-633-4227).
 TTY users should call 1-877-486-2048.